Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 Source: Library of Congress, Part of the Province of Virginia (1791)

 The British burned the Gosport Ship Yard, where the Continental Navy was trying to complete the frigate Virginia.
 Collier wanted to stay at Portsmouth, which he described as "an exceeding and safe asylum for ships against an enemy."
-Collier viewed Portsmouth as the best location for a base to support the British blockade, ultimately starving the American rebels of gunpowder, weapons, uniforms, and other military supplies being imported from Europe.6
+Collier viewed Portsmouth as the best location for a base to support the British blockade, ultimately starving the American rebels of gunpowder, weapons, uniforms, and other military supplies being imported from Europe.
+However, Mathew decided that his orders for the mission were just to search and destroy, rather than to stay.9

 By 1779, British strategy was shaped by the threat of the French fleet as well as of the American militia and Continental Army.
 Creating a permanent base in the Chesapeake would over-extend the American Squadron, so Collier was summoned back to New York.
 Before leaving, he burned Virginia and a massive stockpile of high-quality shipbuilding timber.